 EAF3 was the first activation library to contain uncertainty information.
-Details of this uncertainty file for EAF3.1 are given in Reference 18.
-The file has been substantially improved for EAF-2005 and some details of these changes are given below.
+Details of this uncertainty file for EAF3.1 are given in Reference 20.
+The file has been improved for EAF-2007 and some details of these changes are given below.
 The use of the uncertainty file and half-life uncertainties by FISPACT to calculate uncertainty estimates of the radiological quantities (e.g. activity) is then explained.

-EAF\UN-2005
+EAF\UN-2007

-Since EAF XS-2005 contains data up to an energy of 60 MeV, all non-threshold reactions (capture, fission and some (n,p), $(n,\alpha)$ reactions) have 4 rather than 3 uncertainty values in the file.
+EAF\XS-2007 contains data up to an energy of 60 MeV, all non-threshold reactions (capture, fission and some (n,p), $(n,\alpha)$ reactions) have four uncertainty values in the file.
 The energy regions are defined in Table A9.1.
-Threshold reactions contain 2 uncertainty values if the threshold is below 20 MeV.
+Threshold reactions contain two uncertainty values if the threshold is below 20 MeV.